Report a Compliance Concern

 - Supporting documentation is submitted and does not exceed 30 pages.

-The BHCOE may accept, request modifications to, or deny a complaint.
-Complaints may be denied if (i) the provider is not accredited by the BHCOE, (ii) the complaint does not relate to a breach of the BHCOE Standards for Behavioral Organizations, and/or (iii) if the complaint lacks supporting documentation and/or is not substantiated.
-The BHCOE may bring compliance concerns directly to the provider’s attention or the BHCOE may proceed to process a complaint through our Disciplinary System.
-If the complaint proceeds through our Disciplinary System, then the complaint will be evaluated by the Disciplinary Review Board.
+When a complaint is received, the Compliance Department may accept, request modifications to, or deny the complaint.
+Complaints may be denied if (i) the provider is not accredited by the BHCOE or was not accredited at the time of the alleged violation, (ii) the complaint does not relate to a breach of the BHCOE Standards of Excellence, Guidelines, or Terms, and/or (iii) if the complaint lacks supporting documentation and/or is not substantiated.
+The Compliance Department may bring compliance concerns directly to the provider’s attention or may proceed to process a complaint through our Disciplinary System.
+If the complaint proceeds through our Disciplinary System, then the complaint will be evaluated by the Disciplinary Review Committee.

-The BHCOE may accept anonymous complaints; however, the complainant’s name and contact information must be provided to the BHCOE.
-If an anonymous complaint is accepted, then the complainant’s identity and/or the actual complaint/supporting documentation may not be forwarded to the provider.
-The BHCOE will work closely with the complainant regarding maintaining confidentiality on a case-by-case.
-Please note, anonymous complaints may hold less weight than complaints whereby the provider receives the identity of the complainant and/or the complaint/supporting documentation.
+The Compliance Department may accept anonymous complaints; however, the complainant’s identity, contact information and relationship to the organization must be provided to the BHCOE.
+If an anonymous complaint is accepted, the Compliance Department redacts any information shared with the provider to ensure that any identifying and identifiable information is not shared with the organization.
+The Compliance Department will work closely with the complainant regarding maintaining confidentiality on a case-by-case basis.
+Please note, anonymous complaints may hold less weight than complaints whereby the provider receives the identity of the complainant and/or the complaint and supporting documentation.